jjiadtgy/o2_spark_k8s/fromZeroToHero/p6_organizingK8sNamespaces/_main.md

 ![img_4.png](img_4.png)

-- `Volumne` and `Node` are not namespace"d"
+- `Volumne` and `Node` are not namespaced

-- To list all resources according if namespace"d" or not
+- To list all resources according if namespaced or not
   - `kubectl api-resources --namespaced=false`
   - `kubectl api-resources --namespaced=true`